CompositionalIT/blogpost-json-validation/blogpost.md

 Hello world Barry, from Giraffe!
 ```

-### Tight coupling
+## Tight coupling

 What's even worse, about directly serializing into your domain is that your API becomes super tightly coupled with your domain.
 Add an extra field to a record?
 The consumer needs to know.
 Change the name of a union case?
 Consumer needs to know!

-Instead, split the data you ingest into very simple DTO's that can exist out of simple records.
-You can transform them into domain types easily:
+Instead, split out the data you ingest into very simple DTO's that can exist out of simple records.
+You can transform them into domain types easily.
+We use [FsToolkit.ErrorHandling](https://demystifyfp.gitbook.io/fstoolkit-errorhandling/fstoolkit.errorhandling
+)'s result Computation Expression to validate records.

 ```fsharp
 module Domain =